 Instructions

 • Preheat the oven to Gas mark 5/170C.
 Line an oven proof baking dish (I used a 18 x 20 dish).
+If you use a larger dish so that brownies are shallower, then reduce the cooking time a little.

 • Place all of the ingredients (save for the melted butter), into the food processor.
 Pulse a few times and then blend until smooth.
+If using a liquid oil, you can add at the same time.

 • Add the melted butter very slowly into the mixture whilst the machine is running .
 Do so slowly to make sure you don't cook the eggs at this step.
 If using olive oil, you can simply add at the previous step.

 • Pour the brownie mixture into the dish and spread the mixture out evenly.
 Sprinkle the walnuts on top.
 Bake in the oven for around 25-35 minutes until the brownie feels springy but also firm and the surface of the brownie has started to crack.
+Do not over cook it - it continues to harden when you take it out of the oven 37 minutes was a little too long for my recent batch.

 • Leave to cool.
 Cut into squares and enjoy!
 I refrigerate a few and freeze the rest.